openproblems-bio/task_grn_inference/docs/source/dataset.rst

 Downloading the extended datasets
 -----------------------------

-Beyond the core datasets, extended datasets include the Replogle dataset in single-cell format (`replogle_train_sc.h5ad`).
+Beyond the core datasets, extended datasets include single cell data of large perturbation datasets such as Replogle, Xaira, and Parse bioscience.
 The previous version was pseudobulked for computational efficiency.
 Additionally, pseudobulked versions of all other datasets are available, representing the combined inference and evaluation datasets.
 These files are used for the `positive control` method, which incorporates all variations within a dataset.

 To download the extended datasets, use: